SHS Graduate Risks Losing University of Ghana Admission Due to Inability to Pay Fees, Deadline Looms

 Boy seeks support to attend university

-Earlier, YEN.com.gh reported that a young Ghanaian man called for help to pay his university fees.
+Earlier, YEN.com.gh also reported that a young Ghanaian man had called for help from the public to pay his university fees.

-Silas Ebbi, a former student of Dadieso Senior High Technical School, scored four As and four Bs in the WASSCE.
+Silas Ebbi, a former student of Dadieso Senior High Technical School, scored four As and four Bs in that year's WASSCE.

 He appealed for help to pursue a Bachelor of Arts in Economics Education at the University of Education, Winneba (UEW).